yaswanthteja/Complete_Python/02_Type_System/03_StringsDatatype.md

 16) >>> s[::-1]
 17) '!!!ysae yrev yrev si nohtyP gninraeL'
 ```

 ## Behaviour of slice operator:

 `s[begin:end:step]`

 - step value can be either +ve or –ve
 - if +ve then it should be forward direction(left to right) and we have to consider begin to end-1
 - if -ve then it should be backward direction(right to left) and we have to consider begin to end+1

 *** Note:

 - In the backward direction if end value is -1 then result is always empty.
 - In the forward direction if end value is 0 then result is always empty.

 ## In forward direction:

 - default value for begin: 0
 - default value for end: length of string
 - default value for step: +1

 ## In backward direction:

 - default value for begin: -1
 - default value for end: -(length of string+1).

-``Note``: Either forward or backward direction, we can take both +ve and -ve values for bEgin and
+``Note``: Either forward or backward direction, we can take both +ve and -ve values for begin and
 end index.

 ## Mathematical Operators for String:

 We can apply the following mathematical operators for Strings.

 1. " + "  operator for concatenation
 2. " * " operator for repetition

 ```
 print("HELLO"+"WORLD")
 #HELLOWORLD
 print("hello"*2)
 #hellohello
 ```

 `Note: `

 1. To use + operator for Strings, compulsory both arguments should be str type
 2. To use * operator for Strings, compulsory one argument should be str and other argument should be int

 ## len() in-built function:

 We can use len() function to find the number of characters present in the string.
 Eg:'

 ```
 s='python'
 print(len(s)) #
 6
 ```

 ## To check type of characters present in a string:

 Python contains the following methods for this purpose.

 1) isalnum(): Returns True if all characters are alphanumeric( a to z , A to Z ,0 to9 )
 2) isalpha(): Returns True if all characters are only alphabet symbols(a to z,A to Z)
 3) isdigit(): Returns True if all characters are digits only( 0 to 9)